Leadership and Staff

 brooke@forsythjpm.org

-Brooke joined the Forsyth Jail & Prison Ministries in Fall of 2016.
-She attended UNCG and Forsyth Technical Community College, where she obtained an Associate Degree in Information Technology.
-Daily her organizational skills ensure the office runs smoothly.
-She has been happily married to husband, Tyler, for 14 years and they have 2 children, Rylan and Reece.
-She enjoys decorating and recreational activities outdoors with family, friends and her dogs.
+Brooke joined Forsyth Jail & Prison Ministries in 2016.
+She attended Forsyth Technical Community College, where she obtained an Associate Degree in Information Technology.
+Daily, her organizational skills ensure the office runs smoothly.
+Brooke also works closely with FJPM volunteers and churches.
+She is married to Tyler and they have two children, Rylan and Reece.
+She enjoys decorating and recreational activities outdoors with family, friends, and her dogs.
 She is a member at REVO Church.

 Rodney Stilwell